h4pp7/AdventOfCode2020.jl/README.md

 a string in infix notation to a string in reverse polish notation, but it can only deal with '*' and '+'.
 I then evaluate that string by splitting it up and mapping over it with Meta.parse and eval.

+## Day 19
+Solved part 2 by building a regex pattern.
+Just iterated over the rules and replaced numbers by the rule text of the referenced rule until no numbers where left.